 Check the site ownership registration history.
 Use Whois Domain Tools to look up ownership information, ranking, traffic, SEO and more.
 The frequency of change in its owner or host speaks about its reputation and stability.

 Avoid buying domain names sold numerous times in a short span of time.
 It might have a negative reputation from search engines that can be a nightmare to solve.
-To avoid this, use sandbox checker tools such as Pixelgroove and Search Engine Genie.

 Analyze Link and Content History